 “So… no beach?”
 Flossie seemed to have latched onto this one idea of an island holiday, and there wasn’t enough room in her tiny Brummie brain for anything else.

 “No. I’m going to go take a bath — alone! — and think things through.”
 I turned to Grayson who had been listening quietly.
 “Talk to Joshaya and think of how we can get this body out of the temple without anyone noticing.
-I want plenty of options, the better.”
+I want plenty of options, the more the better.”

 Grayson was an experienced military mind, plus he knew the city.
 Why waste my energy coming up with ideas that wouldn’t work anyway, when I could get someone else to do it?
 Wait, that didn’t come out right (or maybe it did).